sccn/sccn.github.io/others/TIPS_and_FAQ.md

 **Answer:** You may solve the problem by changing the OpenGL version on the MATLAB command line by typing: "feature('UseGenericOpenGL',1)".

-**Question:** Sometimes MATLAB crashes when I try to print a figure.
+Sometimes MATLAB crashes when I try to print a figure.
 If I save the figure on disk, first, some parts are missing.
 Do you know how to fix this problem?
 **Answer:** You may solve the problem by changing the OpenGL version on